MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ### No Control Flow Statements

 Apart from the ternary operator (a ? b : c), you cannot write a control flow statement in an expression.
-The reason behind this is core to the philosophy that application logic should be in controllers, not the views.
+The reason behind this is core to the philosophy that application logic should be in view-models, not the views.
 If you need a real conditional, loop, or to throw from a view expression, delegate to a JavaScript method instead.

 ### No function declarations or RegExp creation with literal notation

 You can't declare functions or create regular expressions from within expressions.
 This is to avoid complex model transformation logic inside templates.
-Such logic is better placed in a controller or in a dedicated filter where it can be tested properly.
+Such logic is better placed in a view-model or in a dedicated filter where it can be tested properly.

 ## Expression Filters